Editor’s Note: This is an updated version of a story that originally ran on August 26, 2022.

 “That insulates you from [future] rate hikes, and it gives you a clear runway to pay off your debt once and for all,” McBride said.
 “Less debt and more savings will enable you to better weather rising interest rates, and is especially valuable if the economy sours.”

 Just be sure to find out what, if any, fees you will have to pay (e.g., a balance transfer fee or annual fee), and what the penalties will be if you make a late payment or miss a payment during the zero-rate period.
-The best strategy is always to pay off as much of your existing balance as possible – on time every month – before the zero-rate period ends.
+The best strategy is always to pay off as much of your existing balance as possible – and to do so on time every month – before the zero-rate period ends.
 Otherwise, any remaining balance will be subject to a new interest rate that could be higher than you had before if rates continue to rise.

 Home loans: Lock in fixed rates now